An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Introduction

-Before formulating the knapsack cover inequalities in Lemma~\ref{lem:capKCineq} below, we provide some motivation.
-For this informal discussion, let us fix a nontrivial vertex-set $R$ and focus solely on the edges that are in $\delta(R)$.
+Before formulating the knapsack cover inequalities in \Cref{capKCineq} below, we provide some motivation.
+For this informal discussion, let us fix an $\emptyset \neq R \subsetneq V$ and focus solely on the (cut) edges in $\delta(R)$.
 We assume that $q$ is a large integer multiple of $p\ge 2$.
 Consider the following two solutions $F_1$ and $F_2$: $F_1$ has 1 safe edge and $p+q-1-q/p$ unsafe edges, while $F_2$ has $p-1$ safe edges and $1+q/p$ unsafe edges from $\delta(R)$.
 Clearly, both $F_1$ and $F_2$ satisfy the basic cut-capacity constraint \eqref{eq:basiccapineq} for $R$, while both are infeasible for $\pqfgc$.
 We now show how a slightly modified version of \eqref{eq:basiccapineq} can detect the infeasibility of $F_1$.
-Let $J_1 := F_1 \cap \delta(R) \cap \safe$ consist of the unique safe edge in $F_1$.
+Let $J_1 := \delta_{F_1}(R) \cap \safe$ consist of the unique safe edge in $F_1$.
 Since $J_1$ already contributes a safe edge to $\delta(R)$, the residual requirement (w.r.t. $\pqfgc$ feasibility) from $F_1 \sm J_1$ is to have $p-1$ safe edges or $p+q-1$ total edges.
-Thus, we could rewrite \eqref{eq:basiccapineq} by giving a capacity of $p+q-1$ to safe edges and $p-1$ to unsafe edges and requiring a cut-value of at least $(p-1)(p+q-1)$.
+Thus, we could rewrite \eqref{eq:basiccapineq} by giving a capacity of $p+q-1$ to safe edges and $p-1$ to unsafe edges and requiring that a solution has total capacity at least $(p-1)(p+q-1)$ on this cut.
 Since $(p-1)(p+q-1-q/p) < (p-1)(p+q-1)$, $F_1$ violates this modified version of \eqref{eq:basiccapineq}.
-Similarly, let $J_2 := F_2 \cap \delta(R) \cap \unsafe$ consist of exactly $1+q/p$ unsafe edges in $F_2$.
-Since $J_2$ already contributes $1+q/p$ edges to $\delta(R)$, the residual requirement from $F_2 \sm J_2$ is to have $p$ safe edges or $p+q-1-q/p$ total edges.
-Again, as $(p-1)(p+q-1-q/p) < p(p+q-1-q/p)$ holds, $F_2$ violates another modified version of \eqref{eq:basiccapineq}.
+Similarly, let $J_2 := \delta_{F_2}(R) \cap \unsafe$ consist of exactly $1+q/p$ unsafe edges in $F_2$.
+Since $J_2$ already contributes $1+q/p$ edges to $\delta(R)$, the residual requirement of $F_2 \sm J_2$ is to have $p$ safe edges or $p+q-1-q/p$ total edges.
+Again, as $(p-1)(p+q-1-q/p) < p(p+q-1-q/p)$ holds, $F_2$ violates a different version of \eqref{eq:basiccapineq}.
 Thus, adjusting the capacities of safe and unsafe edges in a cut depending on the residual requirement can strengthen the formulation.
-In fact, we show that these kinds of adjustments are sufficient to obtain a valid IP formulation.
+In fact, we show that these adjustments are sufficient to obtain a valid IP formulation.
+Recall that $z^+$ is shorthand for $\max(0, z)$ for any $z \in \R$.